chris-townsend/PP4-Kitchen_Tales/README.md

 #### User stories not yet implemented

-The following user stories were scoped out of the project due to time constraints and labelled as "Won't Have" on the project board on Github.
+The following user stories were scoped out of the project due to time constraints and labelled as "Won't Have" on the project board on GitHub.
 It is intended that these user stories will be implemented at a later date.

 [#20](https://github.com/chris-townsend/PP4-Kitchen_Tales/issues/20)  **Rate a recipe** - *As a **logged-in User**, I can **give a recipe a rating** so that **I can provide feedback***